 - Our staff implement the current guidelines of the Control of Substances Hazardous to Health Regulations (COSHH). - Personal protective equipment (PPE), such as rubber gloves, latex free/vinyl gloves, aprons etc., is available to all staff as needed and stocks are regularly replenished. - Environmental factors are taken into account when purchasing, using and disposing of chemicals. - We keep a record of all substances that may be hazardous to health such as cleaning chemicals, or gardening chemicals if used and where they are stored. - Hazardous substances are stored safely away from the children. - We carry out a risk assessment for all chemicals used in the setting.
 This states what the risks are and what to do if they have contact with eyes or skin or are ingested. - We keep all cleaning chemicals in their original containers. - We keep the chemicals used in the setting to the minimum in order to ensure health and hygiene is maintained.
-We do not use: - bleach - anti-bacterial soap/hand wash, unless specifically advised during an infection outbreak such as Pandemic flu - anti-bacterial cleaning agents, except in the toilets, nappy changing area and food preparation areas.
-Anti-bacterial spays are not used when children are nearby. - All members of staff are vigilant and use chemicals safely.
+We do not use: - Bleach WE HAVE THIS WHY AND HOW IS IT STORED AND USED? - anti-bacterial soap/hand wash, unless specifically advised during an infection outbreak such as Pandemic flu - anti-bacterial cleaning agents, except in the toilets, nappy changing area and food preparation areas.
+Anti-bacterial spays are not used when children are nearby DO WE DO THIS?. - All members of staff are vigilant and use chemicals safely.